 As part of the Gender Pay Gap reporting process, employers have been asked to split their workforce into four groups based on pay, and to show the proportion of male and female employees in each quartile.

-Having reviewed our results in detail we have identified that the majority of our gap is the result of having a considerably larger volume of female employees working in our lower and lower middle quartiles.
+Having reviewed our results in detail we have identified that the majority of our gap is the result of have a considerably larger volume of female employees working in our lower and lower middle quartiles.